 Kids in this position can find help and encouragement in the pages of Military Kids’ Life.
 This quarterly publication from Chameleon Kids doesn’t just help youngsters deal with the challenges of life as a military kid; it also helps them discover the benefits of their unique lifestyle.

-MUSE is a Parents’ Choice Gold Award-winner for 2019 and is also highlighted in Fatherly.
+MUSE is a Parents’ Choice Gold Award-winner for 2018, 2019, and 2020.
+It’s also highlighted in Fatherly.
 A one-year subscription includes nine ad-free issues.

-For over 40 years, OWL has inspired preteens ages 9 to 13 to learn more about their world.
+For over 40 years, OWL has inspired kids ages 9 to 13 to learn more about their world.
 It offers a wide variety of content on science and related topics, all in an honest and humorous style preteens can relate to.
-This Parents’ Choice Silver Honor-winner includes:

 - Breaking news stories about new inventions and discoveries